wesleycamargo/azure-docs.pt-br/articles/notification-hubs-aspnet-backend-windows-dotnet-notify-users.md

         }

-15. Adicione as seguintes instruções `using` na parte superior do arquivo RegisterClient.cs:
+15. Adicione as seguintes instruções `using` à parte superior do arquivo RegisterClient.cs:

 		using Windows.Storage;
 		using System.Net;